gulam101/RESTFUL-API/README.md

 - Increased knowledge on Razor
 - Further understanding of HTML, CSS and JavaScript

-I learnt about the API design and architecture constraints:

 **Architectural Constraints**
 1. Uniform interface
 2. Client–server